justinHe123/WDFtoTXT/README.md

 # WDFtoTXT
-Batch convert wdf files to txt for Raman spectroscopy analysis.
+Batch convert wdf files to txt for Raman spectroscopy analysis

-This script is a wrapper around the wdf-export util provided by renishawWiRE.
+This script is a wrapper around the wdf-export util from renishawWiRE creared by alchem0x2A

-Required: Python 3.6 or above and pip
+Required: Python 3.6 or above, pip3

 # Setup
 All commands are assumed to be ran in the project's root directory.